sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-shell-extension-openweather</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Display weather information from many locations in the world
+Short desc    : Display weather information from many locations in the world
 URL          : https://gitlab.com/jenslody/gnome-shell-extension-openweather
-Лицензия     : GPLv3+ and BSD
+License      : GPLv3+ and BSD
-Описание     : gnome-shell-extension-openweather is an extension to display weather information
+Descript     : gnome-shell-extension-openweather is an extension to display weather information
              : from https://openweathermap.org or https://darksky.net for (almost) all
              : locations of the world in GNOME Shell.
              :